Semolina Bread

 This classic Sicilian Semolina Bread is golden and fragrant with a crunchy crust covered in sesame seeds.

-Known as Pane Siciliano, it’s easy to make and goes perfectly with salami, sausages and Italian cheeses.
+Known as Pane Siciliano, it’s easy to make and goes perfectly with salami, sausages, and Italian cheeses.
 This bread is so good that you’ll devour it slice after slice!!

 The main ingredient in this bread is semolina flour.
 It’s not the coarse semolina used to make polenta or gnocchi alla romana.
-But fine semolina that’s milled from hard durum wheat and golden in color.
+But fine semolina milled from hard durum wheat and golden in color.

 My rustic Semolina Bread is a little bit dense while still soft and flavorful.
 It’s this texture that makes it pair so well with the strong flavors of southern Italy.
-Imagine this bread, still warm from the oven, split in half, drizzled with extra virgin olive oil, a pinch of salt, oregano and a few strips of anchovies.
+Imagine this bread, still warm from the oven, split in half, drizzled with extra virgin olive oil, a pinch of salt, oregano, and a few strips of anchovies.
 That is bliss!

 Semolina Bread is traditionally formed in many different shapes in bakeries all over the beautiful island of Sicily.
 The most common shape is called mafalda and looks a bit like the letter “M” squashed together with a baton of dough across the top.
-The shape I’ve chosen is called occhi which means eyes and it’s a reference to the eyes of St Lucy who is the patron saint of vision.
+The shape I’ve chosen is called occhi, which means eyes, and it’s a reference to the eyes of St Lucy, who is the patron saint of vision.
 As you can see, this shape looks a little bit like eyeglasses.

 Why you’ll love this recipe:-